SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 }
 ```

-The sub-patterns could also be more complex (see below, ''Structural pattern'').
-This mechanism contributes to the seamless addition of various properties, in a ''declarative'' way.
+The sub-patterns could also be more complex (see below, _Structural pattern_).
+This mechanism contributes to the seamless addition of various properties, in a _declarative_ way.

--   The <Percentage>, combined with the <SpaceShip> operator, also allows to express ''Structural pattern'' where a first object is matched, then a second object in one of the properties of the first is matched.
+-   The <Percentage>, combined with the <SpaceShip> operator, also allows to express _Structural pattern_ where a first object is matched, then a second object in one of the properties of the first is matched.
 One may express a sub-pattern on this second object.
 For example, the following pattern matches an instance of `ClassA` with `aValue1` in its `property1`, and an instance of `ClassB` in its `property2`.
 This second object must have `aValue3` in its `property3`.

 ```St
 ClassA % {